Planetary Motion · Orbits & Celestial Cycles

 Ancient Indian astronomers understood planetary motion with remarkable sophistication.
 The Sūrya Siddhānta describes epicyclic models (śīghra and manda epicycles) to account for varying speeds and retrograde motion.
 The concepts of Atichāra (accelerated motion), Vakra (retrograde), and Stambhana (stationary) are integral to Vedic astrology's interpretation of planetary strength.

 The Sanskrit term "Graha" itself implies "that which seizes or influences" — reflecting the understanding that these moving celestial bodies exert influence through their changing positions and motions.
+This is not superstition; it is a sophisticated recognition of cosmic rhythm.